Return on Investment in Human-Centered Design

 Significant quantities of time and money can be dumped into creating training manuals, walkthroughs, and even live training events, especially when it comes to using highly complex systems at a corporate scale.
 There is obviously a wide spectrum here, but regardless of scale, the more user-friendly the system is, the less time is required to teach users how to use it.

-The same concept can be applied to longer term support.
-Not only is training of the system much less necessary, customers have more successful experiences with the product on a day-to-day basis.
-As was mentioned previously, human-centered engineering allow developers to catch sources of user error in the development stages, way before they would show up for real users.
+The same concept can be applied to longer-term support.
+Not only is training for the system much less necessary, but customers also have more successful experiences with the product on a day-to-day basis.
+As was mentioned previously, human-centered engineering allows developers to catch sources of user error in the development stages, way before they would show up for real users.
 If the system is as autonomous and usable as it ought to be, user confusion is diminished because the pain points have already been identified.
 What this means is that user support is also much less necessary.
 Overhead costs in the form of customer support staff are drastically reduced because customers don’t need as much assistance using an intuitive and efficient product.
-Fewer problems for the users equals fewer customer service resources.
+Fewer problems for users equals fewer customer service resources.

 As a last note, HCD does more than minimize training and customer support costs.
-Human-centered techniques make the product more efficient.
-This pays off especially well for products used by larger companies, ones that reach thousands of people per day.
+HCD techniques make products more efficient which pays off especially well for products of larger companies – ones that reach thousands of people per day.
 Karat (1994) cites a major computer company that spent $20,700 on improving employee’s interactions with a sign-on procedure.
-The efficiency of improvements saved the company $41,700 the first day (Karat, 1994; Bias & Mayhew, 2005).
+The efficiency of improvements saved the company $41,700 on the first day (Karat, 1994; Bias & Mayhew, 2005).
 Even something as mundane as a sign-in procedure can be made more efficient by HCD.
-And as can be seen by the numbers, the change started saving them huge percentages in no-time-flat.

-The benefits of human-centered engineering are all over the place, and they all translate to savings in one way or another.
+To summarize, the benefits of human-centered engineering are all over the place, and they all translate to savings in one way or another.
 The product development cycle becomes more efficient with a human-centered approach; potential sources of user error are discovered early and can be remedied without much trouble.
-The effect is a better product, which not only minimizes the need for customer support, but also boosts the productivity of the end user.
+The effect is a better product, which not only minimizes the need for customer support but also boosts the productivity of the end user.

 Errors are reduced.
 Customers come back.
 Time is saved.
 The need for training decreases.
 Many companies, large and small, have discovered the enormous gain associated with human-centered engineering practices.
 While some benefits may be difficult to measure, calculating the return on investment helps us to show its value.